What are the operating hours of the Port of Maputo?

 What security procedures must be complied within the Port of Maputo?

 Pedestrians and vehicles authorized to enter the Maputo Port must comply with various security norms and procedures for the protection of everybody in the Port.
 Pedestrians may only circulate in the authorized areas always displaying a visible identity badge.
-Vehicles may only circulate at 30 km/hour.
+Vehicles may only circulate at 30 km/hour in the main road and at 10km/hour in the slabs and berths (were only authorized vehicles may enter).
 All the signs in the port must be respected and safety equipment must be worn in all operational area.

 How can I import/export goods through the Port of Maputo?